immense/immybot-documentation/src/README.md

 ### Integrations

-To ImmyBot an RMM is a system that provides a list of computers, and a mechanism to run PowerShell scripts on them.
+To ImmyBot, an RMM is a system that provides a list of computers, and a mechanism to run PowerShell scripts on them.

 ![](./.vuepress/images/2021-02-23-06-18-23.png)